-All patients must be premedicated with corticosteroids, antihistamines, and H2 antagonists prior to Paclitaxel 6 mg/ml, e.g:
+All patients must be premedicated with corticosteroids, antihistamines, and H_2 antagonists prior to Paclitaxel 6 mg/ml, e.g:

-Medicinal Product Dose Administration prior to

-Paclitaxel 6 mg/ml

-dexamethasone 20 mg oral or IV For oral administration:

-approximately 12 and 6 hours or

-for IV administration: 30 to 60 min

-diphenhydramine 50 mg IV 30 to 60 min

-cimetidine or 300 mg IV 30 to 60 min

-ranitidine 50 mg IV
+Medicinal Product Dose Administration prior to Paclitaxel 6 mg/ml dexamethasone 20 mg oral or IV For oral administration: approximately 12 and 6 hours or for IV administration: 30 to 60 min diphenhydramine 50 mg IV 30 to 60 min cimetidine or ranitidine 300 mg IV 50 mg IV 30 to 60 min or an equivalent antihistamine e.g. chlorpheniramine

-\ 8-20 mg for KS patients
+8-20 mg for KS patients

 For instructions on dilution of the product before administration, see section 6.6.
-Paclitaxel 6 mg/ml should be administered intravenously through an in-line filter with a microporous membrane $\leq$ 0.22 $\mu$ m (see section 6.6).
+Paclitaxel 6 mg/ml should be administered intravenously through an in-line filter with a microporous membrane $\leq 0.22 \ \mu m$ (see section 6.6).